jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 dumbbell - it's a light weight!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
-So that is a heavy rep, light weight approach.
+That is a light weight, heavy repetition approach.
 It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

-It’s time to start approaching your job more like Ronny.
-I'm here to introduce you to the Heavy Ass Weights of Support.
+It’s time to start viewing your job more like Ronny.
+It's time to start using the Heavy Ass Weights of Support.

-Heavy weight support is an approach - it is systematically looking at the friction points and rough spots in our customer's experience and creating useful resources to help educate our customers and get them going again.
+Heavy weight support is an approach - it is systematically looking at the those support conversations we have again and again - those frough spots in our customer's experience - and creating useful resources to help educate our customers and get them going again.

 ## Heavy Weight Examples

 The heavy weight resources are things you are probably all familiar with, like documentation, in-app help, webinars, and screencasts.

 You know these things can help your customers - the challenge is prioritizing them and doing them well.
-My job is to convince you to do the work upfront, rather than the light-weight equivalent, because these resources pay huge, scalable dividends over time for both you and your customers.
+My job is to convince you to do the work on these up front, rather than the easy light-weight equivalent, because these resources pay huge, scalable dividends over time for you and your customers.

 ## Heavy Ass Weight Key benefits

 So the first part of my talk today is to highlight the big benefits of the heavy ass weight approach.

-The second part will be some of my tips for creating excellent support resources.
+Then, the second part will be some of my tips for creating excellent support resources.

-My hope is to inspire you to go back to work, find one piece of your product or service that could be better documented, or find one piece of documentation that is thorough but has the wrong voice, and fix it up.

-I've boiled my view on the benefits down to three key ones: The heavy weight approach creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.
+I've boiled my perspective on this approach down to three key benefits:

+The heavy weight approach creates badass users, helps us connect with them at scale, and also helps us build incredibly talented teams.

 So let's get started with creating badass users.

 ## Heavy Ass Weights => Badass Users

 Kathy Sierra coined this term in her talk at Business of Software 2012, Building the Minimum Badass User.
-After UserConf, you should totally go check it out.
+After UserConf, you should totally go check that talk out, if you haven't already.

 (add extra pause)

 When she said "badass", she was using it as a synonym for "expert".
 Badass users know how to get shit done using your app, and are confident using it.
-Creating badass users means getting over trying to impress customers, and instead help them impress others.
+Creating badass users means getting over trying to impress customers, and instead help customers impress their end user.

 As support folks, our end goal has always been to create badass users.
-We are educators and map builders, guiding our customers to creating awesome.
+We are educators and map builders, guiding our customers to creating awesome things.

 ## The Heavy Ass Weights are Empowering

-So why do the heavy ass weights create more badass users than any other approach?

-Because the heavy ass weight approach is more empowering.
+But the heavy weight approach creates more badass users, faster than the light weight approach because it is a more empowering experience.

-Let's say a customer wants to do something, so in my world it might be customizing a video, and they don't know where to start.
-Maybe it's been a while since they last accessed their account.
+Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know where to start.

 In the light weight approach, the confused user has to drop an email to support, or call a help line, in order to move forward.
 They might even have their own account rep, who is there to answer their every question.

-So every time they want to try something new, they have to call you.
+Customers get conditioned that when they want to try something new, they have to call you.
 Or email you.
 Or tweet at you.
 Customers become frozen with fear about trying something new.
 They have no forward momentum.

-The heavy weight approach provides an easy way to search your documentation for help, or an in-app tool tip that gets them through the action.
+With the heavy weight approach, we would identify customizing as an important workflow to learn.
+We would make sure there was a prominent link in our documentation for help, and an in-app tool tip that gets them through the action.

+The thing is, our customers don't learn by being held by the hand.
+They learn by tinkering, by understanding how the pieces fit together.

-With a well-designed resource they can use again and again, they *get it*.
-They weren't led by the hand by an account rep - they learned it on their own.
-This leads to more exploration, more courage, and ultimately more doing.
+Using a well-designed, thorough resource means they learned it on their own.
+This leads to more confidence, which leads to more exploration and ultimately more doing.

 ## Takeaway

-To wrap up this point: Heavy ass weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.
+To wrap up this point: Heavy weight support enables your users to accomplish their task, again and again, on their timetable - no more waiting for you and your email response.

 ## HAW create personal connection

-So the first big benefit is Heavy Ass Weights create Badass users.
+So the first big benefit of the Heavy Ass Weights is they create Badass users.

-When I'm yammering away about the Heavy Weight approach, lots of folks tell me they are scared a more self-service approach will lead to them losing contact with their customers, and losing the personal connection they used to have.
+The second is a little less intuitive.
+When I'm yammering away about the Heavy Weight approach, lots of folks tell me they are scared a more self-service approach will lead to them losing contact with their customers.

-Personal connections with our customers are hugely valuable - we get stronger insight into our customer's struggles and better vision for what would be truly valuable for them long-term.

-So if we move towards more self-service, we're going to lose this connection, right?
-WRONG!
 I'm here to tell you nothing could be further from the truth.

 ## We are not automatons

-Let's take a quick look at how we converse and connect with our customers.
+Let's take a quick look at how we create this connection with our customers.

 In a light-weight, high rep approach, we the support people have all the power.
 This means customers will come to us confused, frustrated, maybe a little